The extreme conditions of summer and winter tend to be brutal when it comes to our pups and their skin health.

 Unlike some of the other allergens listed, contact allergies are allergies caused by direct contact of a substance with the skin (for example, chlorine in a swimming pool).

 If your dog comes in to contact with an allergen that causes skin problems, it is important to bathe your dog in an allergy relief shampoo to rinse off the allergen and consult your vet for any concerns over skin damage.

 As with humans, hives in dogs can be caused by a number of factors including insect bites, topical applications and medications.
 For the most part, once the stimulant that caused the hives to appear has been removed, the hives will disappear within twenty-four hours.
 Since the causing factor of hives can generally be pinpointed due to the rapid appearance of the reaction, relief can usually be achieved quickly.

 Depending upon what has caused the outbreak of hives, treatment for your dog may differ.
 For most instances, a veterinarian will recommend the application of an antihistamine to control the swelling and discomfort of the hives themselves.
-You may also wish to clean your dog’s coat with a hypoallergenic shampoo, making sure to rinse completely.
-In cases where hives have been caused by application of shampoo or other topical ointment to the skin, dog owners should also rinse the coat and skin to remove any excess allergen.
+You may also wish to clean your dog’s coat with hypoallergenic shampoo, making sure to rinse completely.
+In cases where hives have been caused by the application of shampoo or another topical ointment to the skin, dog owners should also rinse the coat and skin to remove any excess allergen.

 Here are some tips you can do to help cure and prevent skin issues: